yashilvora19/accident_severity_prediction/README.md

 Within the 4 of us, we alternated between the programming and writing our work to the README over the different milestones.

-Ishika Agrawal: Worked on building the neural network model, working on hyperparameter tuning it, and organizing our README and testing out our SVM model.
-ALSO
+Ishika Agrawal: Worked on building the neural network model, working on hyperparameter tuning neural network and SVM, and organizing our README and testing out our SVM model.

 Arnav Kamdar: Worked on logistic regression, SVM's and Decision Trees (testing and evaluating performance) organizing the README for the different milestones